Catalog Review

 Long Title: Classic Texts in Religious Studies

-Units: 3 OR 6 Cross-Listing Parent: Repeatable: No
+Units: 3 Cross-Listing Parent: Repeatable: Yes

 S/U Only: No Enr Limit per Sec: None IP Allowed: No